mindscan-de/BrightFlux/BrightFlux-Core/README.md

 We support logical combinations of row filter predicates 'and', 'or', 'eq', 'neq'(xor), also we can negate a rowFilterPredicate.

 TODO:
-* The predicates for contains, endswith and startswith are currently not accessible through the external DSL
-* Also the unary not operator is not supported.
+* The unary not operator is not supported.

 TODO:
 * between